Humanists UK: Public awareness

 On 21 October 2008, Humanists UK lent its official support to Guardian journalist Ariane Sherine as she launched a fundraising drive to raise money for the UK's first atheist advertising campaign, the Atheist Bus Campaign.
 The campaign aimed to raise funds to place the slogan "There's probably no God.
 Now stop worrying and enjoy your life" on the sides of 30 London buses for four weeks in January 2009.
 Expecting to raise £5,500 over six months, the atheist author Richard Dawkins agreed to match donations up to £5,500 to make £11,000 total.
-The campaign raised over £153,000, enabling a nationwide advertising campaign to be launched on 6 January 2009.
+The campaign raised more than £153,000, enabling a nationwide advertising campaign to be launched on 6 January 2009.

 On 8 January 2009 Christian Voice announced they had made an official complaint to the Advertising Standards Authority asserting that the Atheist Bus slogan broke rules on "substantiation and truthfulness".
 In total the ASA received 326 complaints about the campaign, with many claiming that the wording was offensive to the religious, however Humanists UK contested the complaint and commented on the plausibility of the ASA making a claim as to the "probability of God's existence".
 Robert Winston criticised the campaign as "arrogant".
 The ASA ruled that the slogan was not in breach of advertising code.

 In 2011, Humanists UK campaigned to get atheists, agnostics and other non-believers to tick the "no religion" box in response to the optional religion question in the 2011 census (as opposed to writing in either a joke religion like "Jedi" or ticking the religion one grew up in).
 Humanists UK believed the question was worded in such a way as to increase the number of currently non-religious or nominally religious people who list the religion they grew up in rather than their current religious views, and thus the results would have been skewed to make the country seem more religious than it actually is.
 Humanists UK believes that this supposed overstatement of religious belief creates a situation where "public policy in matters of religion and belief will unduly favour religious lobbies and discriminate against people who do not live their lives under religion".